City of Wollongong

 The City of Wollongong is a local government area in the Illawarra region of New South Wales, Australia.
 The area is situated adjacent to the Tasman Sea, the Princes Motorway and the Illawarra railway line.

-Located 80 km south of Sydney central business district, the City of Wollongong covers 684 km2 and occupies a narrow coastal strip bordered by the Royal National Park to the north, Lake Illawarra to the south, the Tasman Sea to the east and the Illawarra escarpment to the west.
+Located 80 km south of Sydney, the City of Wollongong covers 684 km2 and occupies a narrow coastal strip bordered by the Royal National Park to the north, Lake Illawarra to the south, the Tasman Sea to the east and the Illawarra escarpment to the west.

-The Lord Mayor of the City of Wollongong Council is Councillor Gordon Bradbery, an independent politician.
+Councillor Tania Brown was elected as Lord Mayor of the City of Wollongong in the New South Wales local government elections, held in September 2024.

 Localities

 The area covers the northern and central suburbs of Wollongong, bounded by Helensburgh in the north, the Illawarra escarpment to the west, and by Macquarie Rivulet (Yallah, Haywards Bay) and the Lake Illawarra entrance (Windang) to the south.